mjohanning99/AvianAtlas/Overview.md

 The main language used on this site is English, but some parts — especially the field notes — might be written in German.

-The cover image is a Little Ringed Plover seen at the [[Rieselfelder Windel]] in Bielefeld.
+The cover image is a [[Species/Charadriiformes/Little Ringed Plover - Charadrius dubius|Little Ringed Plover]] seen at the [[Rieselfelder Windel]] in Bielefeld.